Côn Đảo: History

 In c.
-767, the Java (Daba) fleets from Shailendra dynasty were laid a military attacks.
-The Cambodian inscriptions were generally said the fleets was Malayan, Sumatran, Javanese, or all of them, quickly seized the island of Pulo-Condor (Côn Sơn Island).
-At that time, the island were used by Javanese pirates to conducting some numerous military raids on Champa and Chiaou-Chou.
+767, the Java (Daba) fleets from the Shailendra dynasty attacked the islands.
+The Cambodian inscriptions generally say the fleets were Malayan, Sumatran, Javanese, or all of them, and they quickly seized the island of Pulo-Condor (Côn Sơn Island).
+At that time, the islands were used by Javanese pirates to conduct numerous military raids on Champa and Chiaou-Chou.

 On June 16, 1702, the East India Company from England founded a settlement on Côn Sơn Island, which they named Pulo Condore as an entrepôt for ships plying between India and China.
-Three years later, on 2 March 1705, the Bugis mercenaries hired by the English mutinied, murdered the agents, destroyed the factory, and expelled the remaining settlers.
+Three years later, on 2 March 1705, the Bugis mercenaries hired by the English mutinied, murdering the agents, destroying the factory, and expelling the remaining settlers.

 During the internecine wars for the Court of Huế, the Nguyễn prince, Gia Long, born Nguyễn Phúc Ánh, ceded the islands to France as part of the 1787 Treaty of Versailles in return for military assistance.
 The treaty however was abrogated as France failed to provide the aid.

 It was only under conquest that the islands came under French control in 1861.
 Côn Sơn Island became infamous during the French colonial era because of Côn Đảo Prison and the notorious "tiger cages".
-Vietnamese and Cambodian nationalists and revolutionaries were sent here to serve their sentence for anti-French activities.
+Vietnamese and Cambodian nationalists and revolutionaries were sent here to serve their sentences for anti-French activities.
 Many Vietnamese Communist leaders were "schooled" on Côn Đảo Island as well.

 The French Indochinese government named the group of islands Poulo-Condore Islands, a name that derives from the islands' Malay name Pulo Condore (pulau meaning "island" and kundur meaning "wax gourd").
 The islands can be identified with Ptolemy's Satyrorum insulae (Isles of the Satyrs), a name probably drawn from the monkeys endemic to the islands, the Con Song long-tailed macaque, (Macaca fascicularis ssp. condorensis).
 Ptolemy refers to the three islands inhabited by people, 'said to have tails such as they depict satyrs having'.

-In 2020, the United States Navy sent ships on "freedom of navigation exercises" around the islands to challenge what they deemed to be Vietnam's "excessive maritime claims."
+In 2020, the United States Navy sent ships on freedom of navigation exercises around the islands to challenge what they deemed to be Vietnam's "excessive maritime claims."